-Some specialists consider that these structures served for military purposes and were built in the 16th – 17th centuries.
+Some specialists consider that these structures served military purposes and were built in the 16th – 17th centuries.
 This might have some sense regarding the structures on Mount Brasil – but in some other places where such chambers were found, there are no fortifications.

 Other specialists consider that these chambers were made for the needs of agriculture – e.g. to provide water for irrigation.
-Some chambers though are located in places where no agriculture activities have taken place.
+Some chambers though are located in places where no agricultural activities have taken place.

 - Antonieta Costa, Terceira Island as a “megalithic station”.
 Factual description of some archaeological materials.
 December 2012

 Modern Europeans reached these islands in medieval times.
-There are though multiple claims that islands were reached earlier.
+There are multiple claims that islands were reached earlier.

 There are also impressive natural landmarks, such as countless waterfalls over the cliffs in Flores island and geothermal fields as well as the beautiful landscape of volcanic craters with their deep calderas and lakes.